John Randolph of Roanoke: Personality, eccentricity and outsider status

 Despite being a Virginia gentleman, one of the great orators in the history of Caroline, and House leader, Randolph after five years of leadership became, by 1803, a permanent outsider.
 His personal eccentricities may have been made worse by his lifelong ill health (he died of tuberculosis), heavy drinking, and occasional use of opium.
 According to Bill Kauffman, Randolph was "a habitual opium user [and] a bachelor who seems to have nurtured a crush on Andrew Jackson."

+In one letter Randolph wrote, he portrayed Jackson as Alexander the Great and himself as Hephaestion, who some historians believed was the king's lover.
+Randolph said of his relation with Jackson "I trust that I am something better than his minion (the nature of their connection, if I forget it not, was Greek love)," implying a kind of homosexuality between the two men.

 John Greenleaf Whittier's poem "Randolph of Roanoke," written after the Virginian had become a symbol of "slave power," may capture his strange brilliance: